 How Should I Prepare for a Bad Faith Claim?

-- Bills, medication lists, treatment explanations, hospital admittance dates and any other relevant medical information.
+- Bills, medication lists, treatment explanations, hospital admittance dates, and any other relevant medical information.

 - Copies of police reports.

-- Information about your insurance policy and company.
+- Photographic evidence of the injury or accident.
+Information about your insurance policy and company.